 In the case of hard copy letters with signatures and other supporting documentation for the application, the master copy should be maintained by the candidate.
 The contents of the application are not personal private information owned by the candidate.
 The candidate should have no expectation of privacy for this information.
 In making the application, the candidate is aware that distribution of this information is necessary to process the application.
-The candidate expressly and irrevocably assigns all copyrights or other intellectual property rights for this material to the ASRC corporation.
+The candidate expressly and irrevocably assigns all copyrights or other intellectual property rights for this material to the ASRC Corporation.
 The ASRC secretary must receive a full electronic or hard copy of all application materials and is expected to maintain a copy of it for as long as the ASRC BOD determines is appropriate.
 The ASRC CTO, ASRC BOD members and other officers may maintain their own records of application materials as well, and may maintain notes and emails that contain feedback gathered about the candidate.
 In order to protect the quality of such feedback, feedback that is requested by the provider to remain private may not be shared with the candidate or the ASRC BOD.
 But any other materials and information and notes and emails gathered or written by the CTO or by any assisting the CTO or the ASRC BOD with regard to evaluating the candidate and the application for certification are considered confidential property of the ASRC Board of Directors.
 As such, any and all copies must be irrevocably deleted from personal computers, email accounts, archives and disk storage upon request.

 ASRC Search Manager-IV Certification